Which city is cheaper, Amsterdam or Bucharest?

 Both Amsterdam and Bucharest during the autumn are popular places to visit.
 Most visitors come to Bucharest for the city's sights and attractions and the shopping scene during these months.
 Also, the autumn months attract visitors to Amsterdam because of the city's sights and attractions, the shopping scene, the music scene, and the natural beauty of the area.

 In the autumn, Bucharest is a little warmer than Amsterdam.
-Typically, the autumn temperatures in Bucharest in October are around 13°C (55°F), and Amsterdam is about 11°C (51°F).
+Typically, the autumn temperatures in Bucharest in October average around 13°C (55°F), and Amsterdam averages at about 11°C (51°F).

 In the autumn, Bucharest often gets more sunshine than Amsterdam.
 Bucharest gets 177 hours of sunny skies this time of year, while Amsterdam receives 99 hours of full sun.